Z-CLi/GBM-Radiogenomics/README.md

 # GBM-Radiogenomics
-Biological pathways underpinning prognostic radiomics phenotypes in glioblastoma: a multicenter study with paired MRI and RNA sequencing, submitted to Radiology
+Biological pathways underlying prognostic radiomics phenotypes from paired MRI and RNA sequencing in glioblastoma, accepted by Radiology

 --------------------------------------------------------------------------------